Edinburgh, Scotland

 Luxury Accommodations

-2. Waldorf Astoria Edinburgh - The Caledonian: Housed in a historic building, this luxury hotel features elegant rooms, a gourmet restaurant, and a prime location near Princes Street.
+2. Waldorf Astoria Edinburgh - The Caledonian: Housed in a historic railway building, this luxury hotel boasts lavish rooms, a spa, and a restaurant offering panoramic views of the city.

 Unique Local Stays